 If you identify your target market correctly, you allow yourself to focus only on those who are most likely to purchase your product/service.
-Meaning that you spend the least amount of money possible for the highest chance of turning a prospect into a customer.
+Meaning that you spend the least amount of money possible for the highest chance of turning a lead prospect into a customer.

 When you know who your customers are, you also know who receives your messages and which channels they prefer to receive them through.
 In other words, you are able to tailor those messages precisely to fit your target market and speak directly to your defined audience.

 Customized messages will most likely increase your customer base quite quickly.
 The right message sent to the right people at the right time,help them realize that they need your product.
 From that point, it is much easier for a company to turn that lead into a customer.

 Keeping a product/service up-to-date